Bart the Bad Guy: Production

+Cultural references

+The film franchise in the episode is a parody of the Marvel Cinematic Universe, overseen by guest star Kevin Feige.
+The films involved in the episode's plot are parodies of Avengers: Infinity War and Avengers: Endgame, which were directed by guest stars Anthony and Joe Russo and which featured guest star Cobie Smulders.
+The final scenes mirror those in Charles Dickens' A Christmas Carol.

 Reception

+Viewing figures

+The episode earned a 0.6 rating and was watched by 1.66 million viewers, which was the most watched show on Fox that night.

+Critical response

 Writing for The A.V.
 Club, Dennis Perkins gave the episode a B, praising the parody elements but finding the Homer and Marge story weak.

 Jesse Schedeen of IGN gave "Bart the Bad Guy" an 8/10, writing that "If you watch 'Bart the Bad Guy' solely to see the MCU taken down a peg, you may come away a little disappointed. [...]
 Luckily, [the episode] finds other, better avenues to explore, lampooning spoiler culture and making a familiar formula feel fresh and exciting again."

 Tony Sokol of Den of Geek wrote, "Bart The Bad Guy strikes at the very heart of all of comic book culture."
 Going on to state, "The Simpsons remain current with this episode while subtly referencing and satirizing the comic book conspiracies."
 He gave the episode 3 out of 5 stars.

+Awards and nominations

+Writer Dan Vebber was nominated for a Writers Guild of America Award for Television: Animation for this episode at the 73rd Writers Guild of America Awards.